Sudeepti-S/CodePath_Lab_7/README.md

     - Fixed in version:
   - [ ] GIF Walkthrough: ![alt text](https://github.com/Sudeepti-S/Week7CodePath/blob/master/Vulnerability3.gif)
   - [ ] Steps to recreate:
+Go to the Posts tab,
+Go to youtube and search a video, copy the URL of that video under the visual setting, copy the link after discarding the text after “?v=“ in the URL, Modify the link as such : <script>alert('XSS!')</script>, Then copy the new link,
+Go to the Insert/edit link option and copy that link into both the options(URL/Link text)
   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
     1. (Required) Vulnerability Four: Authenticated Stored Cross-Site Scripting (XSS) in YouTube URL Embeds